 Those membership requirements continued to change over the years, usually to reflect inflation.
 (To a degree.
 I’ve calculated that if we matched the buying power of the original rate, we’d be looking at closer to 20, 25 cents per word than the current 6.)
 The Science Fiction part was expanded to include Fantasy.

 Over the decades, SFWA communications took multiple forms.
 The paper Forum was intended only for members and featured a letter column that was often lively in pre-Internet days.
 As the Internet grew in popularity, that shifted.
 The message boards were originally hosted on Compuserve and later moved to SFF.net, where they gained a name for being acerbic, nasty, and often contentious to the point where, when I joined, I was warned not to visit them.
-When I did, I found them considerably less heated than had been described, and not actually full of epic levels of bon mots, clever insults, and sundry literary feuds.
+When I did, I found them considerably less heated than had been described, and not actually full of epic levels of bon mots, clever insults, and sundry literary feuds, somewhat to my disappointment.
 The SFWA Handbook appeared in multiple forms, compiling articles of interest to working F&SF writers.
 The SFWA Bulletin became SFWA’s outward facing publication, publishing not just what SFWA was doing, but articles of interest to all genre writers.

 During Russell Davis’s term as SFWA President, Davis did something that would radically affect the direction of the organization: began the move towards reincorporation as a 501c nonprofit in California.
 The organization had originally been incorporated in Massachusetts, which meant there were restrictions that included having to use paper ballots for elections rather than being able to use electronic means.
 I will confess here that when the advantages of it all have been explained to me in the past, my eyes glaze over a bit, so I may not be the best person to speak to all of the motivations.